SyllogismRXS/scrimmage_ros/README.md

 between SCRIMMAGE and ROS is almost identical to the interface between [stage\_ros](http://wiki.ros.org/stage_ros) and ROS.

+## Prerequisites

+You will need to build the SCRIMMAGE simulator

 ## Build

 1. Setup a ROS catkin workspace, if you don't have one already: